Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 The Queen palm is a popular ornamental fast growing tree

-Florida Palm Tree Identification: The queen palm is identified by its single smooth trunk, glossy bright green leaves, drooping canopy, and golden orange palm dates.
+Florida Palm Tree Identification: When identifying Florida palm trees, the queen palm can be recognized by its single, smooth trunk, glossy bright green leaves, drooping canopy, and golden orange palm dates.

 Chinese Fan Palm (Livistona chinensis)